GolangToolKits/go-mysql/README.md

-# simple_mysql
+# go_mysql
-A simple mysql db interface
+An easy to use db interface for mysql